UdacityAndroidDevScholarship/gis-2k18/CONTRIBUTING.md

     * Your PR should take code from one stable state to another stable state.
     * If your PR solves some issue, refer that issue in your PR.
     * Provide proper description what your PR do.(Description in terms of Points will be plus).
     * If your are still working on PR.
-Label it (Work IN Progress) and Add TODO's in description (How to do that given at end of doc) and keep marking once done.
+Label it (Work in Progress) and Add TODO's in description (How to do that given at end of doc) and keep marking once done.

 2. For Commits:
-    * Try to have proper commit messages which tells what you commit dos.
+    * Try to have proper commit messages which tells what your commit does.

 3. Follow coding Standards:
     * Follow coding standards provide at https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md